wdostert/Arma-3-Sound-Auto-Config/README.md

 Usage:

-1. Put all of your sound files in a folder named "sounds" inside your mission folder (all sounds must be ogg files)
+1. Put all of your sound files in a folder named "sounds" inside your mission folder (all sounds must be ogg files).
-2. Run the script
+2. Put the script inside the mission folder and run it.